 There are lots of materials available on the See Me website that you can use to promote your activity, or to get your whole community talking about mental health.
-You can access these on the Time to Talk page.
+You can also order a resource pack - the deadline for that is 19 January 2023 at 8am - and you can also download them.
+Everything is on the Time to Talk page.
 If you don't have a printer, you could try approaching a local business, housing association or council to explain what you are planning and ask if they can help with printing.